Butteryourfield/blockchain-developer-bootcamp-final-project/README.md

 To finish, after a period of time the owner can call the Self Destruct function by pressing the 'Self Destruct' Button...
 This destroys the contract, releases all the contracts data from the interface, and sends all remaming contract balance (1% jackpot) to the owners address

 Redeploy contract to start again! - Can also change the ticket price with the raffleLottery.sol contract constructor

+## Directory Structure

+`/client/` - Frontend stuff
+        - App.js one page interface that is updated depending on 3 main lottery states
+        - `/src/contracts/` stores the ABI formats of the contracts `/truffle/` - All the smart contract/solidity stuff
+        - One contract in raffleLottery.sol
+        - `/test/` tests folder... with nothing in it atm...